 Travis Barnes lives in central Victoria with his wife and two daughters.
 He is an associate minister with the Churches of Christ denomination.
 Travis loves to help people find their God-given calling and encourage people to walk with Jesus into the unique adventure he has for each person.
 His website is here.

 Today, I like to again welcome guest blogger, Travis Barnes to my site.
-He recently wrote this article for Christian Today about being hurt by churches.
+He recently wrote this article about being hurt by churches.

 Words for the Wounded

 I sat through the ugly meeting.
 You could feel the hostility in the room.
 A special Church meeting attempting to bring people together had quickly spiralled out of control.
 There were false accusations and unloving rebuttals.
 A divisive Church vote would soon follow.
 I was disturbed and devastated by what I experienced.
 It would be my last Sunday at that Church for many years.

 You didn’t have to be there with me to know what it feels like to be wounded by Church.
 Many of us have experienced pain and heartbreak at the hands of our fellow brothers and sisters in the faith.
 Allow me to share some words for the wounded.

 When we are grieving over sin and wrongdoing it’s important to remember God grieves too.
 In Genesis God was grieved in his heart that he ever made mankind.
 Jesus grieves over Jerusalem and Paul warns believers not to bring sorrow to God’s Holy Spirit by how we live (See Genesis 6:6, Matthew 23:37 & Ephesians 4:30).
 God the Father, Son and Spirit all have the capacity for grief.
 The sin in our world is worthy of lament.
 We should grieve when Churches are disunited and when relationships are broken.
 We ought to mourn when Church disunity causes a Church to turn inward and forget about its mission in the world.
 If you’re grieving over sin, it’s okay to cry, God cries too.